How does Gearset build a comparison?

 it is included within the comparison.

-and not include them in the comparison.
+prefix, ensuring they’re not included in the metadata comparison.

 More details on Regex filtering can be found in this article: Using regex in custom metadata filters.